eyast/eyast.github.io/_projects/3D_Display.md

 The application I have developed is a user-friendly FastAPI form that collects my physical X and Y coordinates relative to a fictional (0, 0) point, representing the corner of the room.
 Upon clicking a button on the web page, the Docker container springs into action, capturing a series of 50 consecutive images.
 It then proceeds to extract the body pose keypoints from each image and calculates the corresponding features.
 These calculated features are then appended to a CSV file, with each row augmented by ground truth label values that represent my actual physical position within the room.
 This comprehensive data collection process enables the creation of a robust dataset, essential for training and refining downstream applications that rely on accurate viewer positioning.

 The first step was to create a grid that includes 1x1 squares, where the grid's point of origin is the same as the room's origin.
 I used good old tape for this practice.
+At a later stage, I added markers every 0.5 meters, to increase the capabilities of the Neural Network.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">